jeremytammik/tbc/a/1861_params_tiles.md

 ####<a name="7"></a>Motivating Kids can be Harder than Business Success

-An interesting motivational article by Jesse Hall on semi-unintentionally starting a successful YouTube channel and ending up earning money with it, all just to prove a point to his two teenage kids:
+An inspiring motivational article by Jesse Hall on semi-unintentionally starting a successful YouTube channel and ending up earning money with it, all just to prove a point to his two teenage kids:
 [How I Went From 0 to 70k Subscribers on YouTube in 1 Year &ndash; And How Much Money I Made](https://www.freecodecamp.org/news/how-to-grow-your-youtube-channel):

 > In conclusion, I just want to say that anyone can do anything.